dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

  3. Look at the interface in `mpu-6050.h`.
  4. Write the gyro routines in `mpu-6050.c`.

-Use the datasheet and application note from the prelab.
+Use the datasheet and application note.
 Start with the simple cookbook example they give and make sure your stuff looks reasonable!

 ---------------------------------------------------------------------------
 ### Extension: display the readings using your light strip or LED